CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ## Task 4: Add a dialog to get the weather

+In this task, you will learn how to add a dialog to your bot that responds when the user mentions "weather."

 Now that you have a working bot, you can expand its capabilities by adding dialogs for specific interactions.
 In this case, you'll add a dialog that is triggered when the user mentions "weather".

 ### Task 4.1: Add a dialog

+In this task, you will learn how to define a dialog flow to handle questions about the weather.

 First, you need to define a dialog flow that will be used to handle questions about the weather.